-- add ginger to your diet, for example in the form of ginger beer, ginger tea, ginger biscuits, or root ginger
+- Include ginger in your diet, for example in the form of ginger beer, ginger tea, ginger biscuits, or root ginger.

-The effects of treatment on your taste may change over time.
+The effects of treatment on your taste can change over time.
 For example, foods that you didn’t enjoy earlier in your treatment might start to taste good again, although this can take some time.
-Once you finish treatment, taste changes should start to fade, so try to re-introduce any foods that you stopped enjoying.
+Once you finish treatment, taste changes should start to fade away.

 Diarrhoea can be a side effect of some treatments for lymphoma.
 Eating little and often can be a helpful approach.
 Drink plenty of fluids to prevent dehydration while you have diarrhoea.
-Soup, jelly and ice lollies are sources of fluids, too.
+Soup, jelly, sorbets and ice lollies are sources of fluids, too.

-Be aware of symptoms of dehydration, which include passing urine less often or passing only small amounts of dark coloured urine.
+Be aware of symptoms of dehydration, which include weeing less often or passing only small amounts of dark coloured urine.

-If diarrhoea affects you, speak to your doctor or nurse.
+If you have diarrhoea, speak to your doctor or nurse.
 They might give you medication to help and can advise on whether to make changes to your diet.
 You could also speak to them about the possibility of getting a referral to a dietitian.

-Talk to your doctor or nurse about whether it is suitable for you to take laxatives and, if so, which ones.
+Talk to your doctor or nurse about whether it is suitable for you to take laxatives and, if so, which ones – do not take any (including herbal remedies) without seeking medical advice first.
 You might also find that you can ease constipation by increasing the amount of fibre in your diet.
+Talk to a member of your medical team for advice about this.
 Drinking plenty of fluids and taking gentle exercise might also help.